BKmetoff/swo-assignment/Readme.md

 └── variables.tf
 ```

-## Birdseye view

-The infrastructure consists entirely of AWS resources configured in Terraform modules.
-It deploys the NodeJS application in `/app` on ECS using [Fargate](https://aws.amazon.com/fargate/).
-The ECS cluster is deployed behind a Load Balancer.
-Based on the CPU and Memory usage, ECS will scale the deployment up or down.

-The application itself consists of two endpoints - `/smashes` and `/smash` - that send `GET` and `POST` requests, respectively.
-It connects to a MySQL database in an AWS RDS instance to read and insert records from a single table called `smashes`.
-As the web page is loaded, the app requests the total count of smashes.
-Via having the `SMASH` button clicked, it inserts a new smash (row) and requests the total count of smashes again.

 ## Deployment flow

 The entire deployment of the project is triggered by `/entrypoint.sh` where the execution is divided into three stages.
 The intention behind this was to have the ability to deploy the entire project with a single command.